configcat/js-sdk/README.md

   - [React](https://github.com/configcat/js-sdk/tree/master/samples/react-sample)
   - [Pure HTML + JS](https://github.com/configcat/js-sdk/tree/master/samples/html)

-## Caching Policies
+## Polling Modes
-The ConfigCat SDK supports 3 different caching policies to acquire the setting values from ConfigCat.
+The ConfigCat SDK supports 3 different polling mechanisms to acquire the setting values from ConfigCat.
 After latest setting values are downloaded, they are stored in the internal cache then all requests are served from there.
-Read more about Caching Policies and how to use them at [ConfigCat Docs](https://docs.configcat.com/docs/sdk-reference/js/).
+Read more about Polling Modes and how to use them at [ConfigCat Docs](https://docs.configcat.com/docs/sdk-reference/js/).

 ## Support
 If you need help how to use this SDK feel free to to contact the ConfigCat Staff on https://configcat.com.
 We're happy to help.